QuantConnect/ironpython-stubs/README.md

 3. Generated stub is too big for PyCharm (such as QuantConnect\Data\Fundamental which is over 2 Mb).
 The new generator splits it with a default/adjustable 1 Mb size.

 4. Old generator can't generate some methods in QC, generated wrong code "None = None" in some stubs and used reserved word, such as "from", as parameters (which is legal in C#).
 They caused compilation error and broke the stubs.
-New generator fix them in the stubs. <b>However a better solution could be to use the same C# to Python engine as QC uses</b>, to generate the stubs instead of IronPython.
+New generator fix them in the stubs. <b>However a better solution could be to use the same C# to Python engine as QC uses</b>, to read the assemblies instead of IronPython.
 The reason is as QC C# to Python code works, that engine should be able to translate the C# code better I assume.

 # Credits for other projects
 Thanks for google pasta project https://github.com/google/pasta.
 A modify version of it is used in this project.